cocos/cocos-docs/en/getting-started/introduction.md

 ## What is Cocos Cretaor?

-Cocos Creator is a open source game development tool centered on content creation.
+Cocos Creator is an open source game development tool centered on content creation.
 Which realizes the fully scripted, componentized and data-driven on the basis of Cocos2d-x.

 ## Workflow Description